punithmadaiahkumar/Data-Science-Python/16. Text-Mining/README.md

-# Text-Mining
+# Text-Mining Analysis

-ONE:
+### ONE:
-1) Perform sentimental analysis on the Elon-musk tweets (Exlon-musk.csv)
+- Perform sentimental analysis on the Elon-musk tweets (Exlon-musk.csv)

-TWO:
+###TWO:
-1) Extract reviews of any product from ecommerce website like amazon
+- Extract reviews of any product from ecommerce website like amazon
-2) Perform emotion mining
+- Perform emotion mining